Practically No One Orders Their Groceries Online, New Gallup Poll Says

-Parents and those with incomes above $75,000 per year were more likely to order groceries online.
+Parents and those with incomes above $75,000 per year were more likely to order groceries online and have them delivered.
 People in those categories were also more likely to order takeout or eat at restaurants.
 “More generally, Americans may just not like to think that far in advance when it comes to what to eat,” the report explains.

 But this year’s poll did introduce a new question about grocery shopping habits: Do people order meal kits to prepare at home?

 And the news is not great for meal kit companies: Eighty-nine percent of people said they never use them.
 “There are no significant differences in the low percentages of people who use meal preparation kits by gender, age, employment, income or family status,” the report explains.